 Before attending law school, Matt was a Surface Warfare Officer in the US Navy.
 He was awarded the Navy Commendation Medal and the Navy Achievement Medal for exemplary performance of his duties while serving on a guided-missile cruiser during Operation Desert Storm.

-- Obtained defense verdict as lead trial counsel in federal court jury trial involving allegations of fraud, breach of contract, and breach of fiduciary duty, among others.
+- Obtained defense verdict as lead trial counsel in federal court jury trial involving allegations of fraud, breach of contract, and breach of fiduciary duty.
 Azco Biotech, Inc. v.
 Intelligent Bio-Systems, Inc., 12-cv-2599-BEN, U.S. Dist.
 Ct.
 (S.D.
 Cal.).
-Plaintiff, a former distributor of our client’s next generation sequencing (NGS) machines, filed an 18-count, $100 million complaint against our client in 2012.
-Following extensive discovery, we persuaded the court to narrow the case to a single breach of contract claim.
-The jury returned a unanimous verdict in our client’s favor following a week-long trial in December 2015.
+Plaintiff, a former distributor of our client’s next generation sequencing (NGS) machines, filed an 18-count, $100 million complaint against our client.
+The jury rejected all of plaintiff’s claims and returned a unanimous verdict in our client’s favor.

 - Achieved complete victory as lead trial counsel for an international life sciences company in an arbitration initiated by one of the company’s top suppliers.
 Following extensive discovery and a two-week evidentiary hearing, a panel of three arbitrators unanimously rejected the supplier’s $12 million breach of contract claim and entered judgment for our client on its counterclaim in a total amount exceeding $2 million, including recovery of our client’s attorneys’ fees and costs.